viewing Apigee X documentation.

 The purpose of this document is to provide a set of standards and best practices for developing with Apigee.
 The topics that are covered here include design, coding, policy use, monitoring, and debugging.
 The information has been gathered by the experience of developers working with Apigee to implement successful API programs.
 This is a living document and will be updated from time to time.

-In addition to the guidelines here, you might also find the Apigee Antipatterns Community post useful.
+In addition to the guidelines here, you might also find Introduction to antipatterns useful.

 Comments and Documentation